DavidF09/fuzz4all/README_docker.md

 The following is the documentation for building and running a docker image to reproduce the paper's results.

-## Build the docker image
+## Building the docker image

-We will need to build the image that will be used to run a docker container.
+Build the image that will be used to run a docker container.

 ```bash
 docker build -t "IMAGE_NAME"